-2Gopinath and Neiman (2014) and Halpern et al. (2015) develop structural estimation methods for the produc-
+2Gopinath and Neiman (2014) and Halpern et al. (2015) develop structural estimation methods for the productivity gains from importing, but remain silent on the distributional consequences of offshoring.
+Koren and Csillag (2011) provide empirical evidence for importing of skill-biased technologies.